 Our trip is led by Mandy Talpas, who lives in Hawaii and has a great grasp not only of the birds, but the ecology of the islands.
 As a resident of Hawaii, she brings with her not only knowledge of the islands, but a love for the place that is her home.
 You will enjoy seeing Hawaii with Mandy.
-She is a fantastic birder and fun guide.
+She is a fantastic birder a fun guide, and an absolute expert on the birds of Hawaii.